 - This figure represents the number of direct participants with at least one account in TARGET2.
 Direct participants may have more than one account, which is why the figure is lower than the number of RTGS accounts as reported under Section 3.1.

-- For further considerations on the public good factor please see ECB Working Paper Series No 505, 506 and 507 published in July 2005.
+- For further considerations on the public good factor please see ECB Working Paper Series Nos 505, 506 and 507 published in July 2005.
 A special study group analysed various issues relevant for the design of TARGET2.
-Following the completion of the group’s work, the ECB Working Paper Series issued a selection of papers it published.
+Following the completion of the group’s work, the ECB Working Paper Series issued a selection of published papers.

-- This part corresponds to the initial development costs (i.e. release 1.0).
-Only the costs corresponding to the development of annual releases that have not yet been fully amortised (i.e. release 2.0 and beyond) are still to be recovered.
+- This part corresponds to the initial development costs (i.e.release 1.0).
+Only the costs corresponding to the development of annual releases that have not yet been fully amortised (i.e. release 2.0 and beyond) were still to be recovered.